sophearychiv/litter-patrol/README.md

 The `App` component should have the code that actually updates the score, because it is the component where that value is stored in `state`.
 However, the `GameItem` component is the only one that can actually handle the click event for that specific item, so you will need to write code to connect the two components.

+## Debugging Tips
+* Don't play this in Firefox, it was only optimized for Chrome and according to a 15-second check, FF hates it.
+* You can switch the code in the `App` component's constructor to have it spawn only one game item (also turn off the infinite spawner).
+* If you need to debug game items and they're moving too quick to view, you can slow down their animation by changing the animation time on line 33 in `src/App.css`. **Note**: If you make this longer than 10 seconds, you will need to update the item lifetime in `src/App.js` on line 21 to match whatever animation time you set.
+* In Chrome DevTools you can pause the JavaScript execution by pressing the pause button in the upper-right in the Sources tab.
+This will stop the game from creating or destroying game items (until you unpause at which point they all get destroyed).
+* Also in Chrome DevTools if you select the three dots menu in the upper-right corner and select More Tools... > Animations, a new tab appears in the bottom panel.
+If you can't see the bottom panel press escape.
+In the Animations tab you can use the buttons at the top to pause or slow down the animation speed (works best when JS is also paused).

 ## Attribution
 The original version of this assignment was based off a "whack-a-mole" game from [Code Platoon](https://codeplatoon.org/).
 Versions since C10 are no longer based upon that scaffold.